Genesis Conservative Portfolio

 1 A $25 annual fee applies to accounts under $5,000.

-2 Reflects the expense ratio as reported in the prospectus dated April 30, 2019.
+2 Reflects the expense ratio as reported in the prospectus dated April 30, 2022.
 The Genesis Portfolios invest primarily in other Praxis Funds and is a shareholder of those underlying Funds.
 The underlying Funds do not charge the Portfolio any sales charge for buying or selling shares.
 The annual expense charge includes both the Portfolio's direct operating expenses and the indirect expenses of the underlying Funds in which the Portfolio was invested.
-The net annual expense charge reflects a contractual fee waiver and reimbursement of certain direct expenses of the Portfolio by the fund's advisor through April 30, 2020.
 See the current prospectus for additional information on expenses.

 3 Because each fund in the Genesis Portfolios is a "fund of funds," the cost of investing in a fund may be higher than the cost of investing directly in the shares of the underlying funds in which they invest.
 Each fund will bear its share of fees and expenses of the underlying funds in addition to indirectly bearing the principal risks of those funds.